-- 9 (1) No person shall adopt in connection with a business, as a trademark or otherwise, any mark consisting of, or so nearly resembling as to be likely to be mistaken for,
+9 (1) No person shall adopt in connection with a business, as a trademark or otherwise, any mark consisting of, or so nearly resembling as to be likely to be mistaken for, in respect of which the Registrar has, at the request of Her Majesty or of the university or public authority, as the case may be, given public notice of its adoption and use;

 - o (...)

 - o (n) any badge, crest, emblem or mark

-- • (...)
+- (...)

-- (iii) adopted and used by any public authority, in Canada as an official mark for goods or services,
+- (iii) adopted and used by any public authority, in Canada as an official mark for goods or services.